Ion Jump Motion as the Background for Muon Diffusion in Battery Materials Research Using $\mu$SR

 \section{Abstract}

-It is shown by numerical simulations of muon spin relaxation ($\mu$SR) spectra and analysis of these using the Kubo-Toyabe relaxation function $G_z^{\rm KT}(t)$ that the anomalous peak in the fluctuation rate $\nu_{\rm KT}$ around a specific temperature $T^*$ and associated decrease of the linewidth $\Delta_{\rm KT}$ above $T^*$, often observed in the previous $\mu$SR studies on ion diffusion, originate from the sharp increase in the ion jump rate $\nu_{\rm i}$ against that of the muon $\nu_\mu$ with increasing temperature.
-This indicates that a more detailed reanalysis of the vintage data using the {\sl extended} Kubo-Toyabe relaxation function $G_z^{\rm EA}(t)$ incorporating the jump motion of both ions and implanted muon (which was also used to simulate the $\mu$SR spectra) is useful for the proper evaluation of $\nu_{\rm i}$ and $\nu_\mu$.
+Numerical simulations of muon spin relaxation ($\mu$SR) in ion diffusion were performed using the {\sl extended} Kubo-Toyabe (KT) relaxation function $G_z^{\rm EA}(t)$ that incorporates an Edwards-Anderson type autocorrelation function for the jump motion of ions.
+The analysis of the generated $\mu$SR spectra using the conventional KT function $G_z^{\rm KT}(t;\Delta_{\rm KT},\nu_{\rm KT})$ (mimicking the previous analysis procedure) suggest that the anomalous peak in the fluctuation rate $\nu_{\rm KT}$ around a specific temperature $T^*$ and associated decrease of the linewidth $\Delta_{\rm KT}$ above $T^*$, often observed in the previous $\mu$SR studies on ion diffusion, originate from the sharp increase in the ion jump rate $\nu_{\rm i}$ against that of the muon $\nu_\mu$ with increasing temperature.
+This indicates that a more detailed reanalysis of the vintage data using $G_z^{\rm EA}(t)$ is useful for the proper evaluation of $\nu_{\rm i}$ and $\nu_\mu$.
 Meanwhile, it also suggests that the $\mu$SR results showing no such anomaly convey little information on ion diffusion.

 Muon spin rotation/relaxation ($\mu$SR) has been used for investigating ion dynamics in various non-magnetic materials including those for batteries in the past fifteen years, where nuclear magnetic moments carried by ions served as a marker of their dynamics.
 Assuming that the muon itself remains immobile in the time scale of $\mu$SR measurements ($\sim$10$^1$ $\mu$s), the magnitude and fluctuation frequency of random local fields ${\bm B}(t)$ from these magnetic moments are deduced by analyzing $\mu$SR spectra under zero or longitudinal magnetic field (ZF/LF-$\mu$SR) using the Kubo-Toyabe (KT) function, $G_z^{\rm KT}(t;\Delta_{\rm KT},\nu_{\rm KT})$ (with $\Delta_{\rm KT}$ and $\nu_{\rm KT}$ being the static linewidth and its fluctuation rate, repectively) \cite{Hayano:79}, and $\nu_{\rm KT}$ is interpreted as the ion jump frequency $\nu_{\rm i}$ \cite{Sugiyama:09,Sugiyama:10,Sugiyama:11,Baker:11,Sugiyama:12,Mansson:13,Ashton:14, Mansson:14,Sugiyama:15,Amores:16,Umegaki:17,Laveda:18,Sugiyama:20,Benedek:20,McClelland:20,Ohishi:22a,Ohishi:22b,Umegaki:22,Ohishi:23,Forslund:25}.